Overview

 Description

-Home to the International Olympic Committee, Lausanne sits on the north shore of beautiful Lake Geneva.
-Tonight, meet your fellow travelers and prepare for your first day of walking.
+Arrive in Lausanne, home of the International Olympic Committee, on the northern shore of Lake Geneva.
+Meet your fellow travelers, enjoy an orientation, and prepare for the first stage of your Alpine pilgrimage.

 distance: 0 km